COMMON HURDLES!

 What happens if something goes wrong after we've purchased?

-Our furniture is made to last at least several generations so, in this unlikely event, we will do everything in our power to rectify the problem.
+Our furniture is made to last generations so, in this unlikely event, we will do everything in our power to rectify the problem.
 Even just one dissatisfied client quickly undermines all our efforts to maintain an excellent reputation, so it's the last thing we want.
-In any event, your Statutory Rights are there to protect you.
+In the very rare event that your furniture is damaged in transit, we will arrange for a competent local furniture restorer to rectify the problem, at our expense.
+Always remember that you have your Statutory Rights to protect you.